daern91/taxi-bid/README.md

 #### Summary

-Tiny TypeScript/nodejs backend taxi-booking app using postgres as db and express as server framework.
+Tiny TypeScript/nodejs backend taxi-booking app using Postgres as db and express as server framework.

-The routes, spec, api-client, etc, are all generated with [tsoa](https://github.com/lukeautry/tsoa).
+The routes, spec, API-client, etc, are all generated with [tsoa](https://github.com/lukeautry/tsoa).

 #### Description